-The honorary degree is the highest award conferred by the University of Minnesota.
-An honorary degree may be awarded to an individual who has achieved acknowledged eminence in cultural affairs, in public service, or in a field of knowledge and scholarship.
+The honorary degree is the highest award granted by the University and constitutes recognition of distinctive achievement that has added materially to knowledge and to the betterment of society.
+Honorary degrees may be awarded to individuals who have achieved acknowledged eminence in cultural affairs, in public service, or in a field of knowledge and scholarship.
 Nominees cannot be a current member of the University faculty or staff or a sitting Regent, but retirees are eligible.
 Nominees need not have been educated at or otherwise associated with the University.
 Honorary degrees are not awarded to encourage or reward financial contributions to the University.

 The University of Minnesota awards the following honorary degrees: